tezlm/community-mod/README.md

 **A Mod by The Community for the Community!**

 ## How to use
 Star the mod for free collab.
+If starring it doesn't work try [this](https://github.com/sample-text-here/community-mod/invitations).

 ![aaaaaaaaa](https://user-images.githubusercontent.com/54080182/124795209-3d6c4d00-df69-11eb-9325-433a2f56f578.png)